Hartland Molson: Education

-Born in Montreal, Quebec, Canada to a wealthy brewing family (father was Colonel Herbert Molson), Hartland Molson was educated at Selwyn House School in Montreal, Bishop's College School in Lennoxville, Quebec and Charterhouse School in England before attending the Royal Military College of Canada at Kingston, Ontario arriving in 1924, there he played ice hockey for the Kingston Juniors team that made it to the 1926 Memorial Cup finals.
+Born in Montreal, Quebec, Canada to a wealthy brewing family (father was Colonel Herbert Molson), Hartland Molson was educated at Selwyn House School in Montreal, Bishop's College School in Lennoxville, Quebec and Charterhouse School in England before attending the Royal Military College of Canada at Kingston, Ontario arriving in 1924, there he played ice hockey for the Kingston Juniors team that made it to 1926 Memorial Cup finals.
 An all-around athlete, Molson also played first string football, made it to the college's boxing finals twice, and was a member of the track and field team.
 After graduating in 1928, the bilingual Molson was then sent for training in finance as an employee at a bank in Paris, France.
 On his return home, he earned his Chartered Accountant designation and in his spare time took flying lessons.
 In accord with his arrangement with the service following military college, Molson served as a reserve officer in the Militia for five years.
 He reached the rank of Lieutenant while with the 27th Field Battery between 1928 and 1933.

 Family

 In 1931, he married Helen Hogg but divorced in 1938.
 They had a daughter, Zoe.
-She married Henry Nicholas Paul Hardinge, 5th Viscount Hardinge and moved to live in Jersey.
+She married Henry Nicholas Paul Hardinge, 5th Viscount Hardinge, and moved to live in Jersey.

 His second wife, Magdalena Posner, died in 1982.
 In 1990 Molson married Peggy deLancey Robinson, the widow of former Senator Theodore Meighen.
 He remained married to Peggy until her death on 18 December 2000.
 Through his marriage to Peggy, he was also a stepfather to Senator Michael Meighen.